 Hands on policy: The building has a ‘hands-on’ policy, allowing you to touch most of the items of display.
 All we ask is people remember things are very old.

-Audio tour: The audio tour uses a very simple walkman system, with large, easy to identify buttons.
-It is currently available in English and French.
+Audio tour: The audio tour uses a very simple walkman system, with easy to identify buttons.
+It is currently available in English and Welsh.

 Photo-pack: This can be used by anyone who is unable to visit all floors of the building.
 It has photos, wallpaper samples and more to give you a feel for all areas of the building.